shijuvar/gokit/docs/assignments.md

 ### Objective: Write RESTful APIs

 **From assignment 3:**
+* Add struct tag for JSON encoding package in the Customer entity of domain package.
 * Create a package named controller and move the CustomerController type into this package in order to implement http handlers as shown in the function signature below:
 ```go